thedataquarry/zola-blog/content/posts/embedded-db-1/index.md

 ### KùzuDB

-KùzuDB appears to be the furthest ahead among graph DB vendors in the quest to provide a scalable and easy-to-use embeddable graph DBMS.
+Kùzu is the furthest ahead among graph DB vendors in the quest to provide an easy-to-use and scalable embeddable graph DBMS.

 * [Kùzu](https://kuzudb.com/) is a powerful, open-source, ACID-compliant graph database **ready for production**, with great support for the openCypher query language
   * My [experiments](../embedded-db-2) with it show it to be blazing fast in comparison to existing solutions, and it's able to handle large-scale graph queries using a familiar query language.